 OPIC is dedicated to serving the consumers of Texas in an efficient, effective, and fair manner.
 Each staff member must adhere to the highest ethical standards in every aspect of the operation of the office.
 This includes thorough analysis of information as well as fairness, diligence, and sensitivity in working with consumers and insurers to carry out the mission of the office.

 OPIC presently has 10.5 full time equivalent employees, consisting of the Public Counsel, attorneys, an economist, statisticians, researchers, and support staff.
 Appointed by the Governor and confirmed by the Senate to a two-year term, the Public Counsel serves as Executive Director of the office with authority over administrative and legal decisions, and day-to-day operations.
-The current Public Counsel is Melissa Hamilton, appointed by Governor Greg Abbott in December 2017.
+The current Public Counsel, Melissa Hamilton, was appointed by Governor Greg Abbott in December 2017.
 The agency is located in Austin and has no regional offices.

 OPIC fully recognizes the importance of maintaining a staff with diverse ethnic backgrounds and adheres to an Equal Employment Opportunity (EEO) policy requiring full compliance with non-discrimination guidelines as set out by state and federal laws and regulations.
 OPIC does not discriminate on the basis of race, color, national origin, sex, religion, age, or disability in employment or the provision of services.